Where is Midsomer Murders filmed?

 - Join the free HEARALPUBLICIST e-newsletter

-As Midsomer Murders returns for collection 20, right here’s what you’ll want to know concerning the areas we’ll see on display screen:
+As Midsomer Murders returns for collection 20, right here’s what you could know in regards to the places we’ll see on display screen:

 The place was Midsomer Murders episode The Lions of Causton filmed?

-On this episode, the Causton Lions rugby crew comes below Barnaby and Winter’s scrutiny when membership proprietor Mark Adler is frozen to loss of life within the crew’s cryotherapy chamber.
+On this episode, the Causton Lions rugby staff comes beneath Barnaby and Winter’s scrutiny when membership proprietor Mark Adler is frozen to dying within the staff’s cryotherapy chamber.
 Who killed him?
-And what’s the complicated conspiracy beneath all of it?
+And what’s the advanced conspiracy beneath all of it?

 This episode was filmed again in 2017 at Henley Rugby Soccer Membership in Henley-on-Thames.